raphaelsulzer/PixelsPointsPolygons/README.md

 ## Highlights

 - A global, multimodal dataset with aerial images, aerial lidar point clouds and building polygons
-- A library for training and evaluating SOTA deep learning methods on the dataset
+- A library for training and evaluating state-of-the-art deep learning methods on the dataset

 ## Datasets download and preparation